 I have more than 10 years of experience as a gymnastics coach, teaching children from 4 to 15 years of age.
 I possess a Bachelor's Degree Diploma in coaching artistic gymnastics at all levels and for both genders, and I was awarded the Level 2 coaching qualification from British Gymnastics in 2013.
 In 2018, I completed my Level 3 coaching qualification with British Gymnastics.
 I work as a gymnastics coach in London, providing personal training to many children, as well as group lessons at the Elite Gymnastics Academy.

 Physical Education Teaching

 During my professional pedagogical practice, which was part of my studies for a Bachelor's degree at university, I was teaching students between the ages of 14 and 18.
 Over a period of one month (25 Apr - 20 May 2011) I conducted physical education classes at the 91st German Language School, 'Professor Konstantin Galabov', in the city of Sofia.

 In the autumn of 2011 I continued my studies to the next level of academic degree, and at the end of 2012 I officially became a Master of Physical Education.
-In 2014 I obtained Qualified Teacher Status (QTS) from the National College for Teaching & Leadership (United Kingdom), and I have been volunteering as a PE Assistant at St Edmund's Primary School in London since January 2015.
+In 2014 I obtained Qualified Teacher Status (QTS) from the Department of Education in the United Kingdom, and I volunteered as a PE Assistant at St Edmund's Primary School in London from January 2015 until July 2018.